jbensmann/xmouseless/README.md

 # xmouseless

-This program is a replacement of the physical mouse for X11.
+This program is a replacement for the physical mouse in X11.

 It aims to be simple and efficient.

 Features: